FatmanurJackiewicz/Store-Data-Analysis/README.md

 Vrinda Store Sales Analysis Project (2022)
 ==========================================
 ### Objective:
- - Vrinda store aims to create an annual sales report for 2022 to better understand customer demographics and behaviors, enabling the store to enhance sales in 2023.
+ - Vrinda store aims to create an annual sales report for 2022 to better understand customer demographics and behaviours, enabling the store to enhance sales in 2023.

 ### Sample Questions Addressed
 * **Sales and Orders Comparison:** Visualized to observe overall performance trends.